bono-cms/Structure/README.md

     <?= $this->widget(new PaginationWidget($structure->getPaginator())); ?>

+## Accessing data via API

+If you need access to your collection data via API, you can retrieve it in JSON format using the built-in endpoint:

+`/module/structure/api/index`

+This endpoint accepts the following parameters:

+- `collection_id` -   The ID of your collection (required)
+- `lang_id` -   The language ID (optional).
+If not provided, the default language will be used.

 ## Note

 All output of `getPaginatedCollection()` and `getCollection()` are cached by default.
 However, the cache is reset whenever you update records.